All Current Alerts & Announcements

 Search

 • Recharge Rockland’s The Energy of Everything! speaker series hosts presenters from local organizations who are experts in energy in its different forms.
 The Energy of Everything! invites the community to explore all types of energy – from Maine’s energy future to energy in personal relationships – while sharing information on current opportunities for energy efficiency and electrification.
-Check the City’s calendar for new speaker events from The Energy of Everything!, for a chance to engage with creative interpretations of energy and learn about opportunities to save money and energy in your home, transportation, or business.

 Each speaker event of The Energy of Everything! is hosted in-person, in the Community Room at Rockland Public Library.